dgwarlug47/notes2/content/blog/Urban Geography/Manhattan/ues.md

 ### Annie Hall

 Annie Hall's apartment
-- [EXTREMELY IMPORTANT!!!!!!!!!!!!!!!!!!] which still exists on East 70th Street between Lexington Avenue and Park Avenue is by Allen's own confession his favorite block in the city
+- [MYTAKE] [EXTREMELY IMPORTANT!!!!!!!!!!!!!!!!!!] which still exists on East 70th Street between Lexington Avenue and Park Avenue is by Allen's own confession his favorite block in the city
 - Peter Cowie argues that the film shows "a romanticized view" of the borough, with the camera "linger[ing] on the Upper East Side [... and where] the fear of crime does not trouble its characters."[72]
 By contrast, California is presented less positively, and David Halle notes the obvious "invidious intellectual comparison" between New York City and Los Angeles.[73]
 While Manhattan's movie theaters show classic and foreign films, Los Angeles theaters run less-prestigious fare such as The House of Exorcism and Messiah of Evil.[72]
 Rob's demonstration of adding canned laughter to television demonstrates the "cynical artifice of the medium".[72]
 New York City serves as a symbol of Alvy's personality ("gloomy, claustrophobic, and socially cold, but also an intellectual haven full of nervous energy") while Los Angeles is a symbol of freedom for Annie.[70]

 ![alt text](image-10.png)